Copy Your Favorite T-shirtReproduce the style and fit you love with this tutorial.

-Needlepoint tracing wheel
+Needle-point tracing wheel

-Tissue knit or other T-shirt knit fabric
+T-shirt knit fabric

 Twin needle (optional)

 2. Trace around the tee.
-Trace around the sleeves, shoulders, side seams, all hems, and the highest part of the neckline with a pen or pencil.
-If the seams align, run a needlepoint tracing wheel over the armhole seam.
-If they don’t align, run the wheel over the length of each seamline, tracing its shape.
+Trace around the sleeves, shoulders, side seams, hems, and the highest part of the neckline with a pen or pencil.
+If the seams align, run a needle-point tracing wheel over the armhole seam.
+If they don’t align, run the wheel over the the front and back armhole seamlines, tracing their shape.
 Run the wheel over the neck-band seam from shoulder to shoulder.

 3. Refine the pattern.
-Remove the T-shirt, and draw a center line connecting all three pin marks at the center neckline and hemlines on the paper.
-This line designates the center front and back.
-Then, fold the pattern along that line, hold it up to a light, and compare the halves.
+Remove the T-shirt, and draw a center line connecting all three pin marks at the center necklines and hemlines on the paper.
+This line designates the center front and center back.
+Then fold the pattern along that line, hold it up to a light, and compare the halves.
 Make the side seams and hemline identical shapes, and split any differences between them.
-Tidy up the armholes and the inside neckline seam with a French curve so they are smooth curved lines.
+Tidy up the armholes and the inside neckline seam with a French curve as a guide, so they are smooth curved lines.
 Cut the pattern in half along the center line.
 Label the right half “Front” and the left half “Back.”
 On a separate piece of pattern paper, trace a sleeve.
 Trace the sleeve front; then align the foldline with the sleeve back, and trace it.
-Add 1⁄2-inch seam allowances and a 1-inch hem allowance.
+Add 1/2-inch seam allowances and a 1-inch hem allowance.
 On the front armhole seamline, draw a hash mark at the halfway point.
 On the back armhole, draw a double hash mark at the halfway point.
 Make corresponding marks on the bodice armholes.

 4. Cut the pattern.
 Cut the right side of the pattern along the front armhole seamline and the left side along the back armhole seamline.

-1. Test your fabric’s stretch.
-Turn up the hem of your tee 6 inches.
-Then, with your thumbs 6 inches apart, stretch the fold to its maximum width, and measure the length while you hold it stretched.
+1. Test the fabric stretch.
+Turn up the T-shirt hem by 6 inches.
+With your thumbs 6 inches apart, stretch the fold to its maximum width, and measure the length while you hold it stretched.
 Then turn up 6 inches of the new knit and stretch the fold in the same manner.
 If it stretches to the same length or more, the new tee will fit the same as the original.

-Sew Seams and Hems with Ease
+Sew seams and hems with ease

 3. Sew and stabilize the shoulder at the same time.
-When stitching the shoulder seam, lay the T-shirt back-side up, place a strip of clear, unstretched elastic over the seamline, and stitch through it.
+When stitching the shoulder seam, lay the T-shirt back side up, place a strip of clear, unstretched elastic over the seamline, and stitch through it.
 Press the seam without touching the elastic, so it doesn’t melt.

-Finish the Neckline
+Finish the neckline

 1. Cut the neckband strip.
 Cut a cross-grain strip twice the desired finished width, plus two seam allowances.
 Trim it to the length needed.
 A 3:4 to 7:8 ratio between the length of the binding and neckline generally works well.
-Cut the ends at a 45-degree angle as shown below.
+Cut the ends at a 45-degree angle, as shown below.

 3. Pin the band in place.
 With wrong sides together and raw edges aligned, fold the band in half lengthwise.
 Position the band’s seam off-center at the back, and pin-mark the band in quarters.

 Written by Judith Neukam and excerpted from SewStylish Spring 2010, p.
-67
+67.